Linuxfabrik/monitoring-plugins/check-plugins/uptimerobot/README.rst

 .. code-block:: text

     usage: uptimerobot [-h] [-V] [--always-ok] [--insecure] [--no-proxy] [--test TEST] [--timeout TIMEOUT] [--url URL]

-    Retrieves the HIN status page from https://support.hin.ch/de/ and searches for out-of-service messages.
-Unfortunately there is no machine-readable version yet, so the plugin has to rely on the WordPress-generated HTML content.
+    Alerts on all monitors in down or unknown status on a given UptimeRobot status page.

     options:
       -h, --help         show this help message and exit